Skip to content Skip to footer

 Mind

-From carefully reading the ingredients on a food label to ensuring you get enough steps per day, it’s completely normal to make health-conscious decisions every day.
+From choosing gut-friendly foods, to ensuring you get enough steps per day, it’s completely normal to make health-conscious decisions every day.

 However, health anxiety is when these concerns start to overwhelm people’s lives, as they constantly think about developing a serious medical illness.
-This type of anxiety is more common than we think affecting approximately 1 in 20 people.
+This type of anxiety is more common than we think, affecting approximately one in 20 people.

 In this article, we’ll explain what health anxiety is and how to recognise its symptoms, as well as how you can cope with health anxiety.

-How can I deal with health anxiety at home?
+How to help with health anxiety at home?

-While a GP may recommend talking therapies or offer anxiety medication to help stop health anxiety symptoms, there’re many self-help methods that can minimise its impact too.
-Here are some ways that may help you cope with health anxiety:
+While a GP may recommend talking therapies or offer anxiety medication to help stop health anxiety symptoms, there are many self-help methods that can minimise its impact too.
+Here are our tips on how to cope with health anxiety:

 1. Keep a diary of your health anxiety

-The first step to overcoming health anxiety is to recognise when and why those unhelpful thoughts occur.
+One way to help health anxiety is to recognise when and why those unhelpful thoughts occur.
 As such, keeping a diary can be an invaluable tool for better understanding your anxieties.

 Keeping a diary can also help you see that health anxiety is more linked to mental health than any physical condition, with symptoms flaring up when you feel particularly stressed or anxious.